MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 The simplest configuration for this feature, called a **one-box configuration**, involves a single web node and compute node:

 + A **web node** acts as an HTTP REST endpoint with which users can interact directly to make API calls.
-The web node can also access data in the database, and send jobs to the compute node.
+The web node accesses data in the database, and send jobs to the compute node.

 + A **compute node** is used to execute R code as a session or service.
 Each compute node has its own pool of R shells.